 Seek an Outside Perspective

-The good news: you don’t have to go it alone!
-“Always seek help, which can be through a number of avenues: therapist, mentor, spiritual leader, life coach, family or friends in relationships you view as strong,” says Williamson.
+The good news: You don’t have to go it alone!
+Couples counseling can help partners communicate better and work through issues.
+“Always seek help, which can be through a number of avenues: therapist, mentor, spiritual leader, life coach, and family or friends in relationships you view as strong,” says Williamson.
 “Do your own work as well, so you understand what emotional wounds you are coming to the table with, and, if you are in a safe relationship, offer love even when you don’t feel like it.”
-By continuing to talk to each other, with and without the help of an outside perspective, you’ll continue to create opportunities for real, impactful change.
+By continuing to talk to each other, with and without the help of an outside perspective, you’ll continue to create opportunities for real impactful change.